Percy Bysshe Shelley: Free love

-Shelley's advocacy of free love drew heavily on the work of Mary Wollstonecraft and the early work of William Godwin.
+Shelley's advocacy of free love drew heavily on the work of Mary Wollstonecraft, William Godwin and James Henry Lawrence.
 In his notes to Queen Mab, he wrote: "A system could not well have been devised more studiously hostile to human happiness than marriage."
 He argued that the children of unhappy marriages "are nursed in a systematic school of ill-humour, violence and falsehood".
 He believed that the ideal of chastity outside marriage was "a monkish and evangelical superstition" which led to the hypocrisy of prostitution and promiscuity.

 Shelley believed that "sexual connection" should be free among those who loved each other and last only as long as their mutual love.
 Love should also be free and not subject to obedience, jealousy and fear.
 He denied that free love would lead to promiscuity and the disruption of stable human relationships, arguing that relationships based on love would generally be of long duration and marked by generosity and self-devotion.

 When Shelley's friend T. J. Hogg made an unwanted sexual advance to Shelley's first wife Harriet, Shelley forgave him of his "horrible error" and assured him that he was not jealous.
 It is very likely that Shelley encouraged Hogg and Shelley's second wife Mary to have a sexual relationship.

 Vegetarianism

 Shelley converted to a vegetable diet in early March 1812 and sustained it, with occasional lapses, for the remainder of his life.
 His vegetarianism was influenced by ancient authors such as Hesiod, Pythagoras, Socrates, Plato, Ovid and Plutarch, but more directly by John Frank Newton, author of The Return to Nature, or, A Defence of the Vegetable Regimen (1811).
 Shelley wrote two essays on vegetarianism: A Vindication of Natural Diet (1813) and "On the Vegetable System of Diet" (written c.
 1813–1815, but first published in 1929).
 Michael Owen Jones argues that Shelley's advocacy of vegetarianism was strikingly modern, emphasising its health benefits, the alleviation of animal suffering, the inefficient use of agricultural land involved in animal husbandry, and the economic inequality resulting from the commercialisation of animal food production.
-Shelley's life and works inspired the founding of the Vegetarian Society in England (1847) and directly influenced the vegetarianism of George Bernard Shaw.
+Shelley's life and works inspired the founding of the Vegetarian Society in England in 1847 and directly influenced the vegetarianism of George Bernard Shaw.